 The Public Health Directorate provides Clinical and Public Health input into maintaining, protecting and improving population health and relevant acute health services.
 Read more about the Acute Health Services work carried out by the Public Health Directorate.

 Information can be found here on: Transgender, transexual, gender dysphoria and gender re-assignment; Lesbian Gay Bisexual.
+Learn more about Transexual and Sex-change.

 The Public Health Directorate provides clinical public health advice; support and leadership to maintain, protect and improve children’s health and child health services.
 Read more about the Child Health work carried out by NHS Forth Valley and partners.